mineshpatel1/sudoku-solver/README.md

 **Current Accuracy:**

-The best model (stored in `data/best-model`) has achieved 93.33% success on the images in `data/images/grid/all`, with 7 digits mis-categorised.
+The best model and strategy (using `raw` classification) has achieved 99.2% success across 130 images (see `data/images/grid/all`).
+That's a single board failure with 0.05% failure rate on individual digits.

 ## Modules/Folders